cnadler86/mp_esp_dl_models/README.md

 ## Notes & Best Practices

-1. **Image Format**: Always ensure input images are in RGB888 format.
+1. **Image Format**: Always ensure input images are in the right format.
 Use mp_jpeg for JPEG decoding from camera.

 2. **Memory Management**:
    - Close/delete detector objects when no longer needed